lavixta/capturecodemd/README.md

 yank the code you want to copy
 ![yank code](./media/yankcode.png)
-Then type ":Capturecode" or you can map it to make it more convient Then a Telescope appear and you select the file you want to paste into
+Then type ":Capturecode" or you can map it to make it more convient Then a Telescope appear and you select the file you want to paste into in the Telescope picker

 ![telescope](./media/telescope.png)